bbauska/W3Cx-5of5/README.md

 32. drawImages();
 33. // or play one of the pieces of background music
 34. playHumbug();
-35. // Or use sound samples, for example let\'s play a plop every second
+35. // Or use sound samples, for example let&apos;s play a plop every second
 36. setInterval(playPlop, 1000);
 37. }
 38. function playHumbug() {